ssmirr/appdev-chapters/day-4-notes.md

     - Exploring the data at the API URL using the [JSONView extension](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) might help.
  - Print the current temperature at the location.

+#### Make it actually dynamic

+ - Make the street address dynamic with `gets`.
+ - If you get it to work, and want to continue on to the stretch goal, you should comment out the `gets` and go back to hardcoding the address (e.g. "5807 S Woodlawn Ave").
+This is so that you don't have to keep typing the address over and over as you run the program to test it.
+You can switch it back to being dynamic once you're done.

 ##### Stretch goal

 Can you figure out how to print a message "You better take an umbrella with you!" _if_ there is at least a 50% chance probability of precipitation at that location within the next 12 hours?

 Potentially useful things:

+ - Find a location that has some precipitation in the next 12 hours to test with.
  - You can use the `Array` `.[]` method with a `Range` argument to slice out a section of an array:

     ```ruby